the-drunk-coder/megra/Tutorial/00_Installation.md

 ## Samples

 Samples (for the grain event) are organized in a tidal-like manner, in folders.
-In the samples folder, there should be a folder called "IR", and a file with your favourite impulse respones calles "ir1.wav" for the reverb (reverb won't work without ... ).
+In the file "megra-load.lisp" you can configure the sample root, the sample type (flac or wav) and the name of the impulse response needed for the reverb (without file extension).
+There aren't any samples in this repository except for the tutorial samples.
+If you're already using tidal, you can simply set the `*sample-root*` to your Dirt samples folder, and set the type to "wav".